multiplealiases/multiplealiases.github.io/_posts/2025-05-03-what-does-saving-creditable-seed-mean.md

 This is a tiny mystery, but one nobody has bothered to document.
 I've tried to solve it to the best of my abilities.

-You may have seen the following message at boot.
+You may have seen the following message at shutdown.

 ```
 Saving 256 bits of creditable seed